KungumapriyaaMKP/InfosysSpringboard/README.md

 kungumapriyaa : guys since i have know idea how the dataset is handled ive uploaded the code , kindly anyone please explain that

 ISHA: i will start presentation and explain till slide 5.
-Then aswini, you will take over for community and centrality right?
+Then aswini, you will take over for community and centrality right? and then varshita can do qa and cross domain.
+Kungumapriya, you will be showing the output right?